 From: San Francisco, CA, USA

-Their third LP ('New!
-Improved!') was released in the spring of 1969 and saw the departure of Stephens, replaced by Randy Holden (guitar) who had previously been in the garage bands the Sons Of Adam and the Other Half.
+Their third LP (New!
+Improved!) was released in the spring of 1969 and saw the addition of former Sons Of Adam and the Other Half member Randy Holden (guitar), who had replaced now gone solo artist Stephens .
 This album includes the outstanding and ground breaking power ballad 'Peace Of Mind'.
-Their fourth, self-titled LP saw the departure of Holden and Whaley and the addition of Bruce Stephens (keyboards, bass) who was the brother of Leigh Stephens and former Sopwith Camel member Norman Mayell (guitar, drums).
+Their fourth, self-titled LP saw the departure of Holden and Whaley and the addition of Bruce Stephens (keyboards, bass), who was the brother of Leigh Stephens, and former Sopwith Camel member Norman Mayell (guitar, drums).

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.
 Artist photo courtesy of Herb Greene.